Herb-AI/Herb.jl/.github/CONTRIBUTING.md

 We welcome contributions to Herb.jl!
 If you'd like to contribute code changes, new features, or bug fixes, please follow these steps:

 1. Set up the development environment by following the instructions in the README.md file.
-2. Create a new branch for your contribution using a descriptive name for the respective repository.
+2. If you are an external contributor, create a new fork for your contribution using a descriptive name for the respective repository.
+If you are a student doing a Herb.jl project, you can also create a branch.
 3. Make your changes, ensuring that your code adheres to the code style and guidelines outlined below.
 4. Write tests to cover your changes and ensure existing tests pass.
 5. Update the documentation if necessary.